aayala32/aayala32.github.io/README.md

 Check out how active I am on [Github](https://github.com/aayala32)!

-Need Help with your computer science or calculus homework?
+Need help with your computer science or calculus homework?
-Contact me at: **aayala32@illinois.edu** or message me on [facebook](https://www.facebook.com/andreagugu.ayala)
+Contact me at: **aayala32@illinois.edu** or message me on [Facebook](https://www.facebook.com/andreagugu.ayala)